iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

     AuthenticationMethods "publickey,password"

 Now the server will ask for both a key and a password before allowing login.
-There are also other options for authentication methods besides there two.
+Keep in mind that there are other options for authentication methods besides these two, but we're not covering this today.
 For a full list, take a look at the
 [man page for `sshd_config(5)`](https://man.openbsd.org/sshd_config#AuthenticationMethods).